jazz-lnz/cccs106-projects/week2_labs/LAB2_REPORT.md

 ### 2. personal_info_gui.py
 - **Status:** ✅ Completed
 - **Features:** Form inputs, dropdowns, radio buttons, profile generation
-- **UI Components:** TextField, Dropdown, RadioGroup, Containers, Scrolling, di
+- **UI Components:** TextField, Dropdown, RadioGroup, Containers, Scrolling, Dialog
 - **Error Handling:** Input validation and user feedback
 - **Notes:** Same with hello_flet.py.
 Does not run on VSCode, but runs fine on system terminal.
 Birth year is also computed based only on the age input and current year; may be off by 1 year.

 ### 3. enhanced_calculator.py
 - **Status:** 🔄 In progress
-- **Features:** Arithmetic operations, square roots and exponents, comparison, error handling
+- **Features:** Arithmetic operations, square roots and exponents, comparison
 - **UI Components:** Text, TextField, Button
 - **Error Handling:** Input validation and user feedback
 - **Notes:** Prototype for enhanced calculator GUI